 Let’s begin with this entry in the Chord Progressions Wikipedia page:

 In western classical notation, chords built on the scale are numbered with Roman numerals.
-A D chord will be figured I in the key of D, for example, but IV in the key of A. Minor chords are signified by lower case Roman, so that D minor in the key of C would be written ii.
+For example, the D chord will be figure I in the key of D, but IV in the key of A. Minor chords are signified by lower case Roman numerals, so that D minor in the key of C would be written ii.

-We first need the notes in the key of C.
+We first need the notes in the C major scale.